julianespinel/stockreader/README.md

 1. `git clone git@github.com:julianespinel/stockreader.git` <br>
 2. `cd stockreader/scripts` <br>
-3. `sh install.sh`
+3. `sh start-docker.sh`

-Now open a web browser and go to: http://private-host-url/stockreader <br>
+Now open a web browser and go to: `http://localhost:5000/stockreader/admin/ping` <br>
-If you can see a screenshot like this you have installed it correctly.

-* add screenshot
+If you can see `pong` in the web browser, then Stockreader is being correctly installed.

 ## How to use?

-1. Register * link
-2. Login * link
-3. Once you are in the home screen you can use three features:
-  1. See and modify your portfolios * link
-  2. Perform analysis over the US stock market * link
-  3. Subscribe to analysis sent daily, weekly or monthly to your email.
+Stockreader has a simple HTTP API, throught it you can request stock current and historical data. <br>
+Please refer to the API documentation. * link.